-- the music creation process - Learn about the different roles within the music industry. - Investigate relationships between different areas of the music industry
+- The Music Creation process - Learn Key Features of Various Genres of Music. - Investigate Relationships between different areas of the music industry

 Component 2 30% - Developing Music Skills

 - Reflect on your musical progress, and on areas for improvement. - Choose a job role and explore the skills needed to fulfil it. - Develop a range of musical skills. - Apply skills and techniques in a music performance, creation, or production.